Introduction to Waterfall Chart in Tableau

 4. Then you have to drag and drop the sub-category (or the items name) in the ‘Column’ section of the dashboard – have a look at the below screen.
 The subcategory is a measuring dimension – which is a list of items.

-5. With this a basic layout of your graph is ready, but this is not a Waterfall Chart in Tableau rather a bar chart.
-We have to manipulate its form now onwards.
+5. With this, a basic layout of your graph is ready, but this is not a Waterfall Chart in Tableau rather a bar chart.
+We have to manipulate its form from now onwards.
 Let us see how things roll out from here onwards –

 So, SUM >>QUICK TABLE CALCULATION >> RUNNING TOTAL